timboettiger/action-replay-mk-iii/README.md

 - project "Preservaction" - documentation of PAR MK III
 - comparison to other cheat-devices or SNES region adapters

+### Why did you make this?

+I've been collecting SNES equipment for over 20 years and spent a long time researching which region adapter might be the best.
+The search wasn't easy, as there isn't much information about it online.
+Then I came across a forum post that mentioned the Action Replay MKIII - which made me curious, as I already owned this cheat device.
+Was there a function I had overlooked!?

-The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
+**Indeed!** The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)
 - a cheat code database
 - a mouse or joypad-driven user interface

-### Why did you make this?

-I've been collecting SNES equipment for over 20 years and spent a long time researching which region adapter might be the best.
-The search wasn't easy, as there isn't much information about it online.
-Then I came across a forum post that mentioned the Action Replay MKIII - which made me curious, as I already owned this cheat device.
-Was there a function I had overlooked!?

-**Indeed!** The MK III isn't just a cheat device but also an excellent region adapter.
-Apparently, it's the only one that can play SMRPG (Super Mario RPG) on European consoles!
-I was also amazed to find out that it can convert Game Genie codes!
-But there was more: it was supposed to have a built-in code database.
-Could that really be?

-Yes, it could.
-I hadn't read the manual, which, to be honest, was (and still is) quite a pain! *Printed way too small, unillustrated, full of typos, and barely formatted.*

-Long story short: the MK III is my absolute favorite cheat module - it's basically the Swiss Army knife of SNES modules!
-And very few people know it.
 To make this amazing hardware appreciated again, I digitized and translated the manual, documented all the built-in codes, screenshotted each menu, and gathered more information.

-Do you think you don't need a cheat-code device because your Super NT, MiSTer, or cheap emulator has a cheat-code menu?
-That's a shame because the **MK III is still a lot of fun, even on modern hardware!** Hopefully, anyone else who likes this module and lacks the manual will find what they need here.
-And maybe I've inspired someone else to appreciate this fantastic piece of hardware...

 Happy gaming (or cheating)